Clearwater Analytics Holdings, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis provided, here is a 12-month outlook for CWAN:
+Based on a comprehensive review, here is the 12-month outlook for CWAN:

 Wall Street Consensus